 Apply a good bronzer on your forehead, cheeks and chin.
 Apply it lightly; do not go heavy with it.
-A dab of peach helps to warm the skin tone.
-You can opt for ivory or pink coloured eye shadow and for cheeks choose a pink blush.
-Greys, blue and taupe coloured eye liners work beautifully with this type of hair colour.
+You can opt for ivory or pink coloured eyeshadow and for cheeks choose a pink blush.
+Gray, blue and taupe coloured eyeliners work beautifully with this type of hair color.
 To finish off the makeup, reach for a brown or neutral lipstick with a pink or peach undertone.
 DO NOT use an out and out brown lipstick as it will make the face look dull.
 Don’t go overboard with eye makeup.
-Brown mascara will look equally good too.
+Black mascara will look equally good too.

 3. Medium Brown Hair:

 For a natural look, a light shadow with some golden shimmer brushed up to the crease looks nice and brightens your eyes.
-Go for a peach toned blush.
-Choose either a brown or violet eye liner to flatter your eyes or even a dark green, if you can find one.
+Go for a neutral warm or pink toned blush.
+Choose either a brown or violet eyeliner to flatter your eyes or even a dark green, if you can find one.